ZYC9894/EXPODE-master/README.md

-Our experimental results are saved in `EXPODE_experimental_data` , and can be found by the following command:
+Our experimental results are saved in the `EXPODE_experimental_data` folder, and can be found by the following command:

 ```SHE
 cd EXPODE-master/pymarl/src/EXPODE_experimental_data